-A sample estimate, together with an estimate of its standard error or CV, can be used to construct an interval estimate.
-This "confidence interval" has a prescribed confidence that it includes the average of the estimates derived from all possible samples conducted under the same sampling design.
-To illustrate, suppose that all possible samples were selected under essentially the same general conditions, using the same sample design, and a sample estimate and its estimated standard error were calculated from each sample.
-Then the average estimate derived from all possible samples would be included in approximately 90 percent of the intervals from 1.65 standard errors below the sample estimate to 1.65 standard errors above the sample estimate, or in approximately 95 percent of the intervals from two standard errors below the sample estimate to two standard errors above the sample estimate.
+A sample estimate and an estimate of its standard error or CV can be used to construct interval estimates that have a prescribed confidence that the interval includes the average of the estimates derived from all possible samples with a known probability.
+To illustrate, if all possible samples were selected under essentially the same general conditions, and using the same sample design, and if an estimate and its estimated standard error were calculated from each sample, then: (1) Approximately 68 percent of the intervals from one standard error below the estimate to one standard error above the estimate would include the average estimate derived from all possible samples; (2) approximately 90 percent of the intervals from 1.6 standard errors below the estimate to 1.6 standard errors above the estimate would include the average estimate derived from all possible samples; and (3) approximately 95 percent of the intervals from two standard errors below the estimate to two standard errors above the estimate would include the average estimate derived from all possible samples.

 Thus, for a particular sample, one can say with the appropriate level of confidence (e.g., 90 percent or 95 percent) that the average of all possible samples is included in the constructed interval.
-As an example of a confidence interval, suppose that an estimate is 200 units with a standard error of 10 units.
-An approximate 95 percent confidence interval (plus or minus 2 standard errors) is from 180 to 220.
+Example of a confidence interval: An estimate is 200 units with a standard error of 10 units.
+An approximately 90-percent confidence interval (plus or minus 1.6 standard errors) is from 184 to 216.